 In order to successfully bio hack your microbiome, you need to select probiotics that supply an abundance of postbiotic metabolites.
 You need the leader in supplying postbiotic metabolites.
 You need Dr. Ohhira’s Probiotics from Essential Formulas.

-Dr. Ohhira’s Probiotics is a product that is produced in a unique 3-year fermentation production process.
-A wide range of organically grown fiber-rich foods is added to large fermentation vats and twelve starter strains of probiotic bacteria.
-During the fermentation process, the probiotic bacteria convert the food fibers into a wide range of postbiotic metabolites.
-At the end of three years, Dr. Ohhira’s Probiotics contain live probiotic bacteria, prebiotics, and over 500 bioactive, health-promoting postbiotic metabolites.
+Dr. Ohhira’s Probiotics are produced in a unique, 3-year fermentation production process.
+Here’s how it’s done―a wide range of fiber-rich whole foods and 12 starter strains of probiotic bacteria are added to large fermentation vats.
+During the fermentation process, the probiotic bacteria converts the food fibers into a wide range of postbiotic metabolites.
+After 3 years, Dr. Ohhira’s Probiotics contain live probiotic bacteria, prebiotics, and over 500 bioactive, health-promoting postbiotic metabolites.

 The award-winning Original Formula and Professional Formula are made from fresh fruits, vegetables, mushrooms, and seaweeds, all naturally fermented for three years, assuring superior digestive and immune support.
 They are expertly crafted in Japan with a true respect of nature and a meticulous reverence for science.

 Your body deserves the best.
 It deserves Dr. Ohhira’s Probiotics from Essential Formulas.